About the Project

 Will Idaho Power own SWIP-North?

-Idaho Power owns 23% of the SWIP-North Project.
+Idaho Power owns 500 megawatts of SWIP-North’s south-to-north capacity.
 Idaho Power’s ownership interest in SWIP-North is only to bring energy into Idaho, not to sell energy to California or elsewhere.

 What public vetting of SWIP-North has occurred?